C0deWiser/oauth2-resource-server/README.md

 ## Middleware

-Register `ResourceServerMiddleware` with alias you like and protect api routes you want.
+Register `ResourceServerMiddleware` with alias you like and protect api routes you need.

 You may protect exact route with middleware, defining required scope.